-You can choose to use other terms for the To Do and Done lanes, like Backlog or Ready for To Do, and Completed for Done.
-Any label that makes sense for your team to denote which items you need to start working on and when the work for those items are completed.
+You can use other terms for the To Do and Done lanes, like Backlog or Ready for To Do and Completed for Done.
+Any label that makes sense for your team to denote which items you need to start working on and when the work for those items is completed.

 You can also group the types of items that you work on by using swimlanes.
 You can also make your workflows more specific and have sub-steps within a process step.
-Explore the kanban board examples we have to help you visualize the possibilities for your own Kanban board.
+Explore the Kanban board examples to help you visualize the possibilities for your own Kanban board.

 4. Do the work and seek to continuously improve

-Now that you have your Kanban board ready, it’s time to put your workflow to work!
+Now that your Kanban board is ready, it’s time to put your workflow to work!
 Let your tasks navigate their way to your Kanban board and examine the results you get.
-Your board will help you see the true capacity of your team members within each process step and help you better manage the flow of work through setting WiP limits, for example.
-You will also get to know your process metrics and use these to better manage your workflow.
-With enough process measurements and metrics available, you can then use process improvement models to evolve and change your workflow over time.
+Your board will help you see the true capacity of your team members within each process step and help you better manage the flow of work by setting WiP limits, for example.
+You will also learn your process metrics and use these to manage your workflow better.
+With enough process measurements and metrics available, you can use process improvement models to evolve and change your workflow over time.

 Assess your process regularly and refine your workflow as you deem fit.
-The goal of Kanban is to continuously improve and that should be at the heart of your Kanban adoption.
+The goal of Kanban is to continuously improve, which should be at the heart of your Kanban adoption.

 Get started on visualizing your workflow

-It’s now time to sit down with your team and reflect on your current workflow.
-We suggest to not make it a formal meeting but a collaborative conversation instead so that everyone feels comfortable pitching in their ideas and account on what really goes on in the work that they do.
-Whether you use physical materials like markers and whiteboards, or you choose online tools to visualize your process is totally up to you.
+It’s time to sit with your team and reflect on your current workflow.
+We suggest not making it a formal meeting but a collaborative conversation instead so that everyone feels comfortable pitching in their ideas and accounts for what really goes on in the work that they do.
+Whether you use physical materials like markers and whiteboards or choose online tools to visualize your process is up to you.
 The important thing here is to have a collaborative discussion with your team and create a workflow illustration that is as close to your current process as possible.
 Once you have your workflow visualized, you can start your Kanban implementation.